Code-Recipe/Java_Object-oriented_Programming/Chapter2/Chapter2.md

 }
 ```

-What is returned as a result of the call mystery (" computer") ?
+What is returned as a result of the call mystery ("computer") ?

 (A) "computer"